Area COVID-19 death rates

 Wisconsin’s seven-day average of new cases was 1,377 daily on July 1; that is down from 1,601 on June 1, but still up slightly from 1,321 daily on May 1, DHS records show.

-The state’s overall vaccination rate sits at 64.6% of all residents having at least one dose, which is up 0.2% since June 1.
+The state’s overall vaccination rate sits at 64.6% of all residents having at least one dose.

 In comparison, 83.2% of Americans, age 5 or older, have received at least one COVID-19 vaccine dose, according to the Centers for Disease Control and Prevention.